thesmart/jquery-scrollspy/README.md

 # jquery-scrollspy

-A jQuery plugin for detecting enter/exit of elements in the viewport when the user scrolls
+A jQuery plugin for detecting enter/exit of elements in the viewport when the user scrolls.

 ## New Features

 Added a couple new features:

+ * May 2014 - optional window offset, allows for things like floating navs
- * now supports window resize
+ * Feb 2014 - supports window resize
- * now throttles scrollspy events so that event handles only fire every 100 milliseconds
+ * Nov 2013 - throttles scrollspy events so that event handles only fire every 100 milliseconds

 ## Usage